meliajm/bento/notes.md

 [x] update for bento is not deleting items from list

 ----------------------------------------------------------------------------------
-[] user can login through github too  // ♥ git commit -m 'can edit your order'
+[x] user can login through github too  // ♥ git commit -m 'can edit your order'
     [x] user from github gets stored to db
     [x] can view user show page
     [x] can make order

+[x] user can go to login page to login #not omniauth user
+    [x] create login route
+    [x] create login view

 omniauth user
 redirect not working for users show

+things to learn about hidden tag

 rails g migration CreateBentoboxMenuItemJoinTable bento_menu_items rails g migration CreateBentoboxOrderJoinTable bento_orders